 The importance of the interdependence between human, animal, and planetary health is gaining traction as a key principle of public health policy.
 One example is the One Health concept.
 Formally introduced around 2004, the One Health concept is an approach that advances an interdisciplinary, multi-sectoral strategy to optimize health for people, animals, and our shared planet.

-However, the current iteration of the One Health approach does not adequately reflect the principle of interspecies justice or rights-based approaches, including respect for the intrinsic value of human and nonhuman beings.
-For example, the US Centers for Disease Control and Prevention merely frames the One Health approach as a strategy for preventing human populations from contracting and spreading animal-borne diseases.
+However, the One Health approach does not adequately reflect the principle of justice or rights-based approaches, including respect for the intrinsic value of people and animals.

-One of our public policy priorities is to ensure that, by 2026, the principle of interspecies justice and rights-based approaches for people and animals will formally become part of the One Health concept and that it will be reflected in the policy recommendations of intergovernmental organizations such as the World Health Organization and the United Nations Environment Program.
-Additionally, we are working to ensure that the Sustainable Development Goals include a Just One Health approach centered on rights is integrated into the evolution and implementation of the Sustainable Development Goals.
+One of our public policy priorities is to ensure that a Just One Health approach is reflected in the policy recommendations of intergovernmental organizations such as the World Health Organization and the United Nations Environment Program.
+Additionally, we are working to ensure that the Sustainable Development Goals include a Just One Health approach centered on rights, health, and wellbeing.

 Through tactical research, direct outreach, coalition building, and advocacy-oriented scholarship, we also work with leaders to ensure that Just One Health approach is incorporated in federal policy.
 One example is US legislation that focuses on the prevention of future pandemics by banning certain forms of animal trafficking.
 The Preventing Future Pandemics Act would direct the State Department to work with international partners to close down wildlife markets and trade.
 We bolster these efforts and also call upon policymakers to go further by addressing the pandemic potential that is created in factory farms, slaughterhouses, and other food production industries that exploit people and animals.
 Additionally, we advocate for an end to public funding streams that maintain these exploitative systems through subsidies, export assistance, and regulatory exemptions.